 - Innovative directions in research and interdisciplinary programs.
 In all, ASU is home to more than 50 research centers and institutes, including the Arizona Biodesign Institute, the Global Institute of Sustainability, and the New College of Interdisciplinary Arts and Sciences.

-ASU Graduate College waives the admissions application fee for scholars
+ASU waives the university application fee for McNair scholars

-The domestic graduate university application fee will be waived for McNair scholars applying to an ASU graduate program.
-There are two ways to facilitate the admissions application fee payment:
+The domestic graduate university application fee is waived for McNair scholars applying to an ASU graduate program.